 Unisex Shoes

-Toms and Low-top sneakers
+Low-top sneakers

-(Yellow light: avoid for formal competition)
+(Yellow light: avoid clunky or dirty)

 That said, I wear white low-top sneakers a lot these days, mostly because I feel I can access more of my Hip Hop movements more easily.
 But I am able to articulate my feet very well, so my decision to wear them depends only on my mood and the context.